roehling/postsrsd/README.md

 Known Issues
 ------------

+- Due to the way PostSRRSd is integrated with Postfix, sender addresses will always be rewritten even if the mail is not forwarded at all.
+This is because the canonical maps are read by the cleanup daemon, which processes mails at the very beginning before any routing decision is made.

 - The Postfix package in CentOS 6 lacks the required support for TCP dictionaries.
 Please upgrade your distribution or build Postfix yourself.